zefanZhang-cn/zefanZhang-cn.github.io/_pages/about.md

 ## Research Interests

-My research interests include visual dialog, video question answering, medical visual question answering, and multimodal relation extraction.
-My research focuses on the multimodal relation interaction and multimodal event relation reasoning.
+My research interests include **visual dialog**, **video question answering**, **medical visual question answering**, and **multimodal relation extraction**.
+My research focuses on the **multimodal relation interaction** and **multimodal event relation reasoning**.
 Furthermore, I am also interested in research on the applications of deep learning in various scenarios, such as the legal and judicial domains.

 ## Research Experience